Only the Terminal-Bench terminus-2 results. The old multi-benchmark scorecard is gone.

 |---|---|---|---|---|---|---|---|

-The big model wins, but barely.
-Qwen3.5-397B takes first at 42.5%, but only after dropping to --n-concurrent 1.
+The big Qwen model is now second, but still the cleanest Qwen result.
+Qwen3.5-397B takes 42.5%, but only after dropping to --n-concurrent 1.
 At higher concurrency the serving stack collapsed enough to poison the result.

 122B is good but not dominant.
 40.0% is a real score, but the 35B run erases the easy story that more parameters automatically won this harness.

 27B remains the per-footprint standout.
-It is 10 points below the 397B run, but close enough to matter given the huge difference in model size and serving cost.
+It is about 14 points below the new GLM GGUF top row, but close enough to matter given the huge difference in model size and serving cost.

 Terminal-Bench failures are not all the same. agent_timeout usually means the model kept working but did not finish within the harness budget. unset means it completed the episode but failed the task oracle. unknown_agent_error points at protocol or harness-level failure.